 Pregnant women, especially those in their first trimester, are advised against having a CT exam or any X-ray examination.
 Extremity X-rays usually takes only five to 10 minutes.

 While extremity X-rays do a good job showing bone fractures or dislocations, they are not very accurate when it comes to showing affected cartilage, tendons, or ligaments.
 A MRI or CT scan may be prescribed.

-Musculoskeletal ultrasonography is a very powerful diagnostic tool for the diagnosis of wide array of foot and ankle problems.
-At Advanced Foot and Ankle Specialists an ultrasound may be performed in the office to help diagnose your foot problem.
+Musculoskeletal ultrasonography is a very powerful diagnostic tool for the diagnosis of a wide array of foot and ankle problems.
+At Advanced Foot and Ankle Specialists, an ultrasound may be performed in the office to help diagnose your foot problem.
 We use ultrasound typically for soft tissue problems, not bone conditions.
 Typically the scan is performed by the doctor.

 Some of the foot and ankle disorders that ultrasound may be used for are the following: